 - 6 Islands and Caves Small-Group Tour with Lunch and Wine Tasting

 - Kayaking in the Adriatic Sea with Snorkeling

 Belfast in Northern Ireland is the birthplace and the main headquarters of the show.
-Given, major interior scenes were shot here, I’m sure in a year or two there will be a GoT tour similar to the Harry Potter World.
+Being used for major interior scenes, I’m sure in a year or two there will be a GoT tour similar to the Harry Potter World.

 County Antrim holds most of Belfast and sits along the northern coast.
 There’s a ton filmed here, from Castle Black scenes all the way to the Dothraki Sea: